Linaclotide

 Linaclotide, (sold under the brand name Linzess in the US and Mexico, and as Constella elsewhere) is a drug used to treat irritable bowel syndrome with constipation and chronic constipation with no known cause.

-It has a black box warning about the risk of serious dehydration in children in the US; the most common adverse effects in others are gastrointestinal.
+It has a black box warning about the risk of serious dehydration in children in the US; the most common adverse effects in others include diarrhea.

-It is an oligo-peptide agonist of guanylate cyclase 2C and remains in the GI tract after it is taken orally.
-It was approved in the US and Europe in 2012.
+It is an oligopeptide agonist of guanylate cyclase 2C and remains in the GI tract after it is taken by mouth.
+It was approved in the US and the European Union in 2012.